MODERN SLAVERY AND HUMAN TRAFFICKING STATEMENT FRASERS PROPERTY (UK) LTD

 The following statement is made on behalf of Frasers Property (UK) Ltd (“FPUK”) and its subsidiaries in accordance with section 54 (1) of the Modern Slavery Act 2015 (“MSA”).

-This is our third annual modern slavery and human trafficking statement.
+This is our fourth annual modern slavery and human trafficking statement.
 FPUK is vehement in its opposition to all forms of human trafficking and slavery and will take the necessary steps to ensure ethical practices operate throughout its entire business and supply chain.
 These same high standards are expected from all of our contractors, suppliers and other business partners.